niuniomartinez/mlsde/docs/internal/codingstyle.md

 ## Other ##

-Do not use `WITH...DO` very often.
-It makes the code harder to understand.
+Do not use `with...do` very often.
+It makes the code harder to understand and would confuse the compiler too.